Review: ELCAF 2015

 It might have been the immediate sight of chefs cooking food on BBQ grills, or perhaps seeing London folk with beers in their hands at noon – but I was immediately hit with a sense of atmosphere; a feeling that I was about to unearth some buried treasure lurking in this creative catacomb.

-For a festival that has been running for 4 years I did wonder if it might be hard to avoid that danger of getting stale – yet evidently it is not a problem for Nobrow, the overall ambiance seemed so comfortable that it was almost like you were walking around a car boot fair or a street market in the east end, it encapsulated a feeling of familiarity with the situation that you felt you could comfortably chat with the stall holders, barter with them if you felt cheeky enough.
-It didn’t have an overhanging pretentious art smell but instead made you feel you were in a secret underground record sale.
+For a festival that has been running for 4 years I did wonder if it might be hard to avoid that danger of getting stale – yet evidently it is not a problem for Nobrow, as the overall ambiance seemed so comfortable that it was almost like you were walking around a car boot fair or a street market in the East End, encapsulating a feeling of familiarity to comfortably chat with the stall holders and barter with them if you felt cheeky enough.
+It didn’t have an overhanging pretentious art feel but instead made you feel you were in a secret underground record sale.

 With illustration greats like Supermundane, Cachete Jack, Nous Vous, Isabel Greenberg, Kristyna Baczynski, WJC, Joe Decie, Jack Teagle, Donya Todd and so so many more!, it was like having a whole illustration catalogue under one roof!